liukuangxiangzi/audio2viseme/README.md

 # audio2viseme
-The code generate viseme from audio features.
+The code generate visemes from audio features.

 ## Installation